 Once you file a petition for divorce, your spouse will be served with the petition and summons by certified mail, a deputy sheriff, or a private process server.
 After this, your divorce attorney can apply for a temporary order hearing.
 If granted, the temporary order would direct your spouse to take certain actions or restrain them from taking certain actions depending on the particular subject.

 Once you have filed an application to the court for a temporary order that lists your specific requests you will obtain a hearing date.
 Your spouse will be served with a notice of a hearing at least five days prior to the hearing that you have requested.
 Temporary order hearings are typically quicker than hearings relating to longer-term orders.
 At this hearing, your attorney will instruct the court on facts related to the temporary order request.
 You will also likely testify regarding your need for a temporary order.
 Then, the judge will make a ruling on the temporary order that will stay in effect until the divorce is finalized.
 For temporary orders related to children, the court aims to maintain stability for children and to ensure continued contact with both parents.

 CONTACT SELF LEGAL GROUP, PLLC

 Choosing to file for divorce and a temporary order is a difficult decision, and the process that follows can be confusing and intimidating.
 If you are thinking about filing a petition for divorce and believe that you will need a temporary order, contact our team of divorce lawyers at Self Legal Group, PLLC in Oklahoma City.
 We can help you assess what your divorce case and temporary order hearing will look like and fight for the rights of you and your children.
-Contact one of our attorneys in OKC today for a free 15-minute consultation.
+Contact one of our attorneys in OKC today.